jmhuer/Fall2021MusicResearch/mini_book/_build/html/_sources/docs/index.md

 ---
 ### Q1.
-Rank the music in order of preference.
+Score from 1 - 10 according to your preference
-For example: B,A,D,C,E
+For example: 5

 **A.**